 1. [Verification of Efficacy] Is it an "advanced disease model" with a proven correlation to human pathological conditions?

-Confirming "advanced disease models" is an approach to bridge the "discrepancy between artificial models and human chronic diseases" that causes the translational gap.
-It is essential to select advanced models that can faithfully reproduce the human disease progression timeline and tissue structure, rather than catalog models that simply involve fat accumulation or temporary inflammation.
+Confirming "whether it is an advanced disease model" is an approach to bridge the "discrepancy between artificial models and human chronic diseases" that causes the translational gap.
+Instead of catalog models that simply show fat accumulation or temporary inflammation, it is essential to select advanced models that can faithfully reproduce the human disease progression timeline and tissue structure.

 Specific checkpoints include the following: